michwong98/Discord-Event-Coordinator-Bot/README.md

 npm install --all
 ```

 Create a new file named auth.json.
 See [auth-sample](auth-sample.txt) for an exmaple.
-Set the "token" field to the value of your bot's token from earlier. "db_host" is the address for the SQL database server. "db_user" is the role within the database. "db_pw" is the password used to connect to the SQL database server. "db_name" is the name of the database the bot will use.
+Set the "token" field to the value of your bot's token from earlier. "db_host" is the address for the MySQL database server. "db_user" is the role within the database. "db_pw" is the password used to connect to the MySQL database server. "db_name" is the name of the database the bot will use.
 Another example:
 ```javascript
 {